-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 19.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Level of development in urban areas compared to rural.
 There is no countywide or locally specific data available at present. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: Cu ultural neritage 20.
-Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 20.
+Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's historic environment and cultural heritage.
 Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
-The 2011-2013 AMR does not contain updated conservation data.
+Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
+However, this data would be too large to incorporate into this template.
 There are numerous listed buildings within the parish and 6 SAMs.
 None are currently recorded in the Buildings at Risk Register.
 In 2011, there were 58 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register.
-To maintain or enhance current status.
+To maintain current status.
 None of the local listed buildings or SAMs are considered to be at risk at present.
 Buildings at Risk Register (English Heritage; searched April 2014)

-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
-Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
-Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of heritage assets, locally important buildings across the Parish and particularly within a conservation area.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
+Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's historic environment and cultural heritage.
+Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
 Countywide data would be too large to incorporate into this template.
 There are no outstanding enforcement actions or appeals concerning locally important buildings within Huntingdon and Broomy Hill at present.
 No historic records of any planning enforcement action or appeals concerning locally important buildings within the two conservation areas.
-To maintain or enhance current status.
+To maintain current status.
 Current status must be verified by Dvt Mgt and Enforcement Officers.
 Council Dvt Mgt records (searched April 2014)